Rajpratik71/linux-manPages/ed.md

 COPYRIGHT
        Copyright © 1994 Andrew L. Moore.
        Copyright © 2014 Free Software Foundation, Inc.  License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
        This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 SEE ALSO
        The full documentation for Ed is maintained as a Texinfo manual.
-If the info and Ed programs are properly installed at your site, the com‐ mand
+If the info and Ed programs are properly installed at your site, the command

               info Ed

        should give you access to the complete manual.

 Ed 1.10                                                                                      January 2014                                                                                        ED(1)